General Movie Recording Precautions

 - If there is a very bright light source in the image, the bright area may appear black on the screen.
 Movies are recorded almost exactly as they appear on the screen.

 - Image noise or irregular colors may occur when shooting at high ISO speeds, high temperatures, slow shutter speeds, or under low light.
-Movies are recorded almost exactly as they appear on the screen (except with [: Canon Log settings] set to [View Assist.]).
+Movies are recorded almost exactly as they appear on the screen (except in time-lapse movie recording, or with [: Canon Log settings] set to [View Assist.]).

 - Video and audio quality of recorded movies may be worse on other devices, and playback may not be possible, even if the devices support MP4 formats.